 B. No Situational Substitutions.
 After the first offensive play of each half, players may not be removed from the game or reassigned to a different position during the game except for a disciplinary reason or due to injury.
 Missing an assignment and/or failing to make a play does not constitute a disciplinary reason for removing and/or reassigning a player.
 If substitutions are necessary for these reasons, every effort should be made to avoid creating a physical mismatch.
-(For purposes of this rule, shifting both tackles/ends to one side of the center in a "strong" formation is permitted, so long as the splits between the five offensive linemen remain consistent with Rule III.B.)
-The penalty for a situational substitution will be a 15 yard Unsportsmanlike Conduct penalty.
+The penalty for a situational substitution will be a 15-yard Unsportsmanlike Conduct penalty.